Davos: Green transition is '$50-trillion investment opportunity' | DW | 28.01.2021

 Consistent global data is "the missing link" for investment clients looking to make environmentally and financially sound decisions, said Suni Harford, member of the executive for Swiss investment bank UBS.

-The CEO of Samsung LG Chemical in South Korea, Hak Cheol Sin, similarly called for the "full deployment of data science and artificial intelligence (AI)" towards the issue of climate change.
+The CEO of Samsung LG Chemical in South Korea, Hak Cheol Shin, similarly called for the "full deployment of data science and artificial intelligence (AI)" toward the issue of climate change.

-Pachama, an Argentinian company using satellite imagery and AI to fight deforestation, was present on another panel.
+Pachama, an Argentine company using satellite imagery and AI to fight deforestation, participated on another panel.
 Fellow participants were also enthusiastic about the role a company like Pachama could play.

 "We need that kind of technology in monitoring and data," said UNEP's Andersen, a fellow panelist.
 She called for a global environmental data strategy and for equal access to information generated.